dxfrontier/cds-ts-samples/README.md

 - builder: custom
   commands:
     - npm ci
-    - npm run fix
-    - npm run build:production
+    - npm run build
     - npx @cap-js/cds-typer "*" --outputDirectory gen/srv/@cds-models
 ```

 `Steps` explained :

 - `npm ci` - Will do a clean install.
-- `npm run fix` - Will run the ESLint and Prettier.
-- `npm run build:production` - will run the package.json script command for CDS build and transpilation of TS to JS and clean the `TS files`.
+- `npm run build` - will run the package.json script command for CDS build and transpilation of TS to JS and clean the `TS files`.
 - `npx @cap-js/cds-typer "*" --outputDirectory gen/srv/@cds-models` - will make sure the @cds-models are generated.

 ## Contributing